HeMaggie/HW3/README.md

 glm::vec3(0.0, 1.0, 0.0));  <br>
 where x = sin(glfwGetTime()) * radius, z = cos(glfwGetTime()) * radius.<br>

+Use the time to change the x and z coordinate to make the cube rotate automatically.<br>

 ### 4. IMAGES

 1. Ambient